The typical American shower guzzles about 18 gallons of water at a rate of 2.1 gpm (gallons per minute). It’s warm, steamy, refreshing, exfoliating.

 Let’s chat pros and cons of conventional tank water heaters versus on-demand tankless water heaters.
 Is the latter worth the extra cost?
 Is the former big enough for a weeklong vacation?

 *That’s “water heater,” not “hot water heater” to you Neanderthals!
-But irregardless of which one you use, I hope your able to except that its the proper enunciation.
+But irregardless of what one you use, I hope your able to except that its the proper enunciation.

 Meet the Family: RV Water Heaters